OctopusDeploy/blog/blog/2021-04/iac-azure-octopus-pulumi-part-2/index.md

 For the Pulumi step template to deploy to Azure, it needs authentication for Azure.
 Allow this by using a project variable of type **Azure Account**.

 1. Navigate to the project you created and under **Variables**, click **Project**.
 2. Create a new variable of account type **Azure Account**.
-Ensure the variable name is **Azure** because the step template searches the project variables with a variable name of **Azure**.
+Ensure the variable name is **Azure** because the step template searches the project variables for a variable name of **Azure**.
 3. Select the Azure account that has access to deploy resources.
 4. Save the variable.

 ### Add a Deploy a Package step

 1. From your project select **Process** and click **ADD STEP**.
-1. Select **Package** and then select **Deploy a Package**.
+1. Select **Package**, then select **Deploy a Package**.
 1. Click **CONFIGURE FEATURES**, and select **Custom Installation Directory**.
 1. Uncheck **.NET Configuration Variables** and **.NET Configuration Transforms** and click **OK**.
 1. Specify the name, target roles, and package details.
 Ensure the package details are pointing to the GitHub feed and the repo where you stored the Pulumi Azure project.
 1. For the custom installation directory, choose where the Pulumi Azure code will reside.
-This is also where the Pulumi step will look to create the Azure resource group.
+This is also where the Pulumi step will create the Azure resource group.
 1. Save the step.

 ### Add a Run Pulumi (Linux) step

-1. From your project select **Process** and click **ADD STEP**.
+1. From your project, select **Process** and click **ADD STEP**.
 1. Select **{{Community Steps, Pulumi, Run Pulumi (Linux)}}** and install the step.
 1. Specify the name and target roles.
 1. Add the parameters for the Run Pulumi (Linux) step template:
    - **Stack Name**: The full name of the project in Pulumi using the following format: `OrganizationName/ProjectName/StackName`.
 For example, mine is `AdminTurnedDevOps/azure-go-new-resource-group/dev`.
 You can find the information for your stack name in the Pulumi portal.
-   - **Create Stack**: You can ignore this option, because a stack already exists.
+   - **Create Stack**: You can ignore this option because a stack already exists.
    - **Command**: Pulumi has several commands, but you just need `pulumi up`.
 You don't have to type the full command, just type `up`.
    - **Command Args**: The command arg `--yes` is required.
 When you run Pulumi, for example, from the command-line, there's an option to create a resource.
 The two options are `yes` or `no`.
 Because we don't have those pop-ups in the step template, we use the `--yes` flag.
    - **Pulumi Access Token**: This is an API key you can generate in the Pulumi portal under settings.